Jetsetter’s Guide to Scoring a Hotel Room Upgrade

 In these do-it-yourself times, more bookings are done online than anywhere else.
-But working with an agent from a travel network with reputable industry connections like Virtuoso can score you perks you wouldn’t otherwise be privy to, whether that’s a free room upgrade or a late check out.
+However, working with an agent from a travel network with reputable industry connections like Virtuoso can score you perks you wouldn’t otherwise be privy to, whether that’s a free room upgrade or a late checkout.

 Be prepared to walk away

 No matter what the success rate of each of these strategies—and it’s variable, for sure—the truth is that it all comes down to availability and who’s working the desk.
 If luck isn’t on your side this time, be content to settle for free drinks in the bar, a late checkout, or whatever the staff is offering.
 Then buck up and try again on your next trip.

 Men’s Outfit for Luxury Hotel Stay

 - Our Favorite Mexico Hotels With Incredible Swim-Up Suites